Faculty: Five College Associate Professor of Film and Video (HACU) Baba Hillman

 Paris, Julian Green

 Students will be expected to submit regular evaluations of the course and of their progress in film-making.
-They will also be expected to submit a self-evaluation at the end of the course as well as a completed film.
+They will also be expected to submit a self-evaluation at the end of the course as well as a completed film and a critical paper.

 Students are expected to make their own travel arrangements to and from Charles de Gaulle airport.
 The group will travel by van to and from Charles de Gaulle airport.